james-jw/xq-tika/README.md

 2) Clone this repository to your local machine and import the xq-tika.xqm module into your project.

 <h3>Functionality</h3>
-The xq-tika module currently exposes one method <pre>parseToString($file-path as xs:string) as xs:string</pre>
+The xq-tika module currently exposes one method with one overload
+<pre>parse($filePath as xs:string) as xs:string</pre>
+To support large files, and reduce memory footprint, a max string length can be specified.
+Each document will only be parsed up to the length specified.
+<pre>parse($filePath as xs:string, $maxStringLength as xs:string) as xs:string</pre>
-Upon execution, the type of file is automatically detected and text contents returned utilizing the Tika libraries. <p />
+Upon execution, the type of file is automatically detected with text contents returned utilizing the Tika libraries. <p />

 Currently Tika supports over a 1000 file types including office formats. <br />